-Swedish Game Awards is Sweden's biggest game development competition.
-It is open for anyone within the borders of Sweden, hobbyist or self-employed.
+The Swedish Game Awards is Sweden's biggest game development competition.
+It is open to anyone within the borders of Sweden, hobbyist or self-employed.
 As long as at least 50% of the team’s participants are not currently or previously employed by a company within the game and/or entertainment industry, you are all welcome to apply!
-Submissions for SGA’19 are open from the 14th of May to 14th of July.

-This year, the SGA expo and gala is held in Stockholm on the 10th of August.
-During the expo, all SGA’19 nominated games will be on display for the general public to play, followed by a gala dinner during which the winners are announced.
+The Swedish Game Awards gala is planned to be held in Stockholm on Sep 9th 2023.
+All SGA’23 nominated games will be on display for the general public to play, followed by a gala dinner and a big celebration where the winners will be announced.

 1. Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.